AR1Ablock/Beautiful_Weather_App/README.md

 * **Icons Change according to weather Current And Future Weather condtions.**

+* **It will also change AQI Index Icon Color & Text According to Locations CUrrent Atmosphere Air Quaity.**

 * **The most Good Part is Animtated Background Change According to Weather Conditions.**

 * **This app is also responsive but not very much due to i focused on logic in this app more other aspects.**